 The IRC would accept a letter from the institution of employment at the time, confirming the period of carer's leave.
-If this cannot be provided, we would also accept a doctor's note confirming the same.

-In the eligibility quiz, the question is asked: "Will you have been awarded your doctoral degree within the 5-year period before 31 May 2023?".
-Where an applicant graduated before 31st May 2018, but has taken sufficient career breaks as to retain eligibility, how should they answer this question?
-It would be untrue to select "yes", but there is no follow-up question for them to clarify on the matter if they select "no".
+In the eligibility quiz, the question is asked: "Will you have been awarded your doctoral degree within the 5-year period before 31 May 2024?".
+Where an applicant graduated before 31st May 2019, but has taken sufficient career breaks to retain eligibility, how should they answer this question?
+It would be untrue to select "yes", but there is no follow-up question for them to clarify the matter if they select "no".